-Law firm diversity: Three new ways to Increase diversity in law firms and legal Departments.
+Law firm diversity and inclusion: Three new ways to Increase diversity in law firms and legal departments.

 A recent study found an overall culture of implicit gender bias in major law firms, which often unconsciously extends to other diverse lawyers and employees in law firms and legal departments.
 The study’s authors called for urgent remediation, stating “we are way past the point when mere lip service to the goal of equality in the legal profession will suffice.”